prince776/prince776/README.md

-### Hi there 👋
+### Hi there
-* I am Prince Gupta, a programming enthusiast.
-* I'm a Software Engineer at Rubrik right now.
+* I am Prince Gupta, Software Engineer at Rubrik currently.
 * I have previously interned at Google, Mercari, Sharechat as backend developer and at codechef as fullstack.

 ### Some languages I'm familiar with